 An Unlikely Helper

-The extraordinary story begins on the night of July 18, 1830, when a mysterious child awakens Sister Catherine Laboure.
+The extraordinary story begins on the night of July 18, 1830, when a mysterious child awakens Sr. Catherine Laboure.
 The child leads her to the convent's chapel.
-There, Sister Catherine sees the Virgin Mary, sitting in a chair.
-She kneels beside Mary, and rests her hands in the Virgin's lap.
+There, Sr. Catherine sees the Virgin Mary sitting in a chair.
+She kneels beside Mary and rests her hands in the Virgin's lap.
 The two speak for several hours.
 During the conversation, Mary promises she will return and give the young nun "a mission."
 The child leads Catherine back to her bed.
 Catherine hears the clock strike 2 a.m., July 19.

-A little more than four months later, Sister Catherine learns what Mary wants.
+A little more than four months later, Sr. Catherine learns what Mary wants.

 During her evening meditation on Nov.
 27, 1830, Catherine has a vision of Mary standing in a position similar to the depiction on the medal.
 Later, the vision changes to include the inscription found on the front side of the medal.